Ejaayy/Trading-Card-Inventory-System-MC01-Project/README.md

 - **2025-06-10**: Merged Intellij Files to Repo, Made come some of the classes

 ## 📋 Overview
-The Trading Card Inventory System (TCIS) is a command-line application that helps card collectors manage their collections efficiently.
+The Trading com.TradingCardInventoryClasses.Card Inventory System (TCIS) is a command-line application that helps card collectors manage their collections efficiently.
 It supports tracking of card details, managing binders and decks, and performing basic trades—all while adhering to object-based programming principles.

 ## ✨ Features
-- **Add Card**: Add new cards with details like name, rarity, variant, and base value.
+- **Add com.TradingCardInventoryClasses.Card**: Add new cards with details like name, rarity, variant, and base value.
-- **Increase/Decrease Card Count**: Manage the quantity of each card.
+- **Increase/Decrease com.TradingCardInventoryClasses.Card Count**: Manage the quantity of each card.
-- **View Collection**: Display all cards sorted alphabetically.
+- **View com.TradingCardInventoryClasses.Collection**: Display all cards sorted alphabetically.
 - **Manage Binders**:
   - Create, delete binders
   - Add/remove cards